realkoder/soft-dev-02-databases/CLASS_NOTES.md

 ---

-### 🔹 Where They Could Be Used in Munchora

-#### _1._ Generating a User’s Grocery List

-Suppose you want to build a grocery list from all recipes a user selected.

-Without a procedure: your backend has to query ingredients, sum quantities, normalize units, and then insert into _grocery_lists_.

-With a procedure: you could encapsulate that logic in _sp_generate_grocery_list(user_id)_.

-**Input**: _user_id_

-**Logic**: _aggregate ingredients across recipes, handle duplicates, convert units_

-**Output**: _rows in grocery_list_items_

-This makes the logic consistent and reusable no matter which part of the app calls it.

-#### _2._ Calculating Nutrition Totals

-Suppose you want to calculate calories, protein, etc. across all recipes in a user’s plan.

-A procedure _sp_calculate_nutrition(plan_id)_ could:

-Join recipes + ingredients + nutrition info

-Sum totals

-Store results in a summary table

-Now, instead of repeating a heavy multi-join query in Rails, you just call the _procedure_.

-#### _3._ Audit Logging

-Imagine you want to track every time a grocery list is updated (for future “undo” features or analytics).

-A procedure _sp_update_grocery_item(item_id, new_qty)_ could:

-Update the item

-Insert a row into _grocery_list_audit_ automatically

-This guarantees that every update also logs history — can’t be skipped by accident in app code.

----

 ### 🔹 When NOT to Use Stored Procedures

 If the logic is simple CRUD (insert, update, delete) → keep it in Rails.